andrepolischuk/andrepolischuk.github.io/notes/about-to-do-shedule-and-planning.md

 They all don't work in full for me.
 Generally I spent more time for processing than making things.

-After a lot of unsuccessful attempts I was had such requirements:
+After a lot of unsuccessful attempts I had such requirements:

 * Things I have to do should be important and significant
 * All of them must be saved